-Back in the day, the original inception of Intentional Insights was a reader Q&A on spiritual experiences, shamanism, and animism.
+Back in the day, the original inception of Intentional Insights was based on reader Q&A of spiritual experiences, shamanism, and animism.
 This question, this post, remains one of the top three read posts on my site.
-If you suffer with seizures, know that it is a spiritual experience, though still requires medical management.
-If I can help you with the spiritual aspects of it, feel free to schedule a session.
+If you suffer with seizures, know that it is a spiritual experience that still requires medical management.
+If I can help you with the spiritual aspects of it, feel free to email me to set up a session.

 Kelley, My daughter (BA), who is thirteen, recently began having seizures.
 They say she is not epileptic, that the seizures are pyschogenic.
 I can accept this diagnosis, but the triggers are always when she is stressed, after she’s been sick.
 We are currently in the hospital and the doctors make both of us feel as if we’re crazy.
 I just have this feeling that we are missing something.
 Am I right?
 Should I keep searching for a new diagnosis, or are the doctors in the hospital correct?
 Because it’s not a clean cut case, I feel as if she is quickly dismissed.
 Thanks, A.

-When the soul/power can’t return fully, a soul retrieval is required.
-Soul retrieval is a technique to bring the power back and/or bring healing as is needed, so that disruption is minimized or stopped.
+When power can’t return fully, a soul retrieval is required.
+Soul retrieval is a technique to bring the power back and heal as is needed, so that disruption is minimized or stopped.
 How that healing manifests is different for everyone.
 It may mean the seizures end, or that some new relationship to them is established.